kubilaycaglayan/kubilay/README.md

 # kubilay

 This npm package has several methods that helps user to create HTML elements in fewer lines.
-Also has athousand separator method.
+Also has a thousand separator method.

 ### Usage